LeandroP1Laurentino/LeandroP1Laurentino/README.md

 ## 🚀 Philosophy

-> _"Code is not just about solving problems.
-> It's about building solutions that scale, last, and generate real value."_
+##"If you’re not improving, you’re falling behind.” <br>

 ---

-⭐ If you like my work, consider starring a repository
+⭐ Thank you for taking the time to visit my profile.

-🤝 Always open to collaborations, partnerships, and cool ideas
+I’m always open to learning, collaboration, and new opportunities.